xkcm/cache-manager/README.md

 ```
 ---
 ## Creator's note
 This library will not be further developed, it is impractial and difficult to set up and customize.
 Therefore I will be developing a new TypeScript library with a completely different approach.
-Check this other repo [here](http://github.com/xkcm/ts-cache).
+Check the [xkcm/ts-cache](http://github.com/xkcm/ts-cache) repo.
 ## API

 ## [`CacheManager`](src/index.ts#L13)